-Last week I had a chance to attend the River Island High Summer event in the Grafton Street store and I was thrilled to go as River Island is one of my favourite shops.
+Last week I was invited to the River Island High Summer event in the Grafton Street store and I was thrilled as River Island is one of my favourite shops.

 Not only that, but I might be going on a real holiday this year so I needed some inspiration.

-I took along my new (well second-hand) Canon camera for the occasion but my photos actually came out brighter on my phone which is bizarre but I’m still getting used to my camera.
+I took along my new (well second-hand) Canon camera for the occasion but my photos actually came out brighter on my phone so I obviously need more practice with my camera shutter!

-Then there was a holiday rail with some bright casual wear, among the pieces which caught my eye were a purple tie-dye jumper and a black mesh skirt with sequin pineapples on it, I wasn’t really keen on this rail of holiday wear.
+Then there was a holiday rail with some bright casual wear, among the pieces which caught my eye were a purple tie-dye jumper and a black mesh skirt with sequin pineapples on it.

-There were some nicer holiday pieces mixed in around the room adding to the summery vibe.
+There were more holiday pieces mixed in around the room adding to the summery vibe.

 Across the room was a rail of gorgeous palm and floral print pieces which I obviously loved.